Teething is a normal part of the development process, but it can be painful and uncomfortable for your baby. Several

-Teething syndrome — or simply “teething” — is a normal process that infants go through as their teeth break, or cut, through their gums.
-According to the American Dental Association, babies start teething when they are between 4 and 7 months old.
-By the time a child is 3, they should have a first or primary set of 20 teeth.
+Teething syndrome — or simply “teething” — is a normal process that some infants go through as their teeth break, or cut, through their gums.
+According to the American Dental Association, babies start teething when they are between 6 and 12 months old.
+By the time a child is 3 years old, they should have a first or primary set of 20 teeth.

 Having teeth means your child will be able to eat a bigger variety of foods, but getting there can be tough on both baby and parent.
 There are ways you can make your child more comfortable during the process, and there are signs that signal when it’s time to call the pediatrician.

 Babies are born with a full set of teeth underneath their gums.
 During the first year of life, these teeth begin to cut through the gums.

 These teeth break through the gums in stages.
 Typically, the classic bottom teeth — often referred to as pegs — come in first, followed by the top middle teeth.
 From this point on, the remaining teeth will cut through the gums over a period of three years, according to the American Academy of Pediatrics.
 Some children may even get their full sets of teeth after 2 years of age.

 Each infant has a unique mix of symptoms during teething.
-The most common symptoms are irritability and a lack of appetite.
+The most common symptoms are mild irritability and a lack of appetite.

 Many babies have few or no symptoms when their teeth break through the gums.
 Some babies will show at least one or two of the following symptoms when they begin to teethe: